Kong/kong-vagrant/README.md

 $ KONG_PATH=/path/to/kong/clone/ vagrant up
 ```

-This will tell Vagrant to mount your local Kong repository under the guest's `/kong` folder.
+This will tell Vagrant to mount your local Kong repository under the guest's
+`/kong` folder.

-The startup process will install all the dependencies necessary for developing (including Postgres).
-The Kong source code is mounted at `/kong`.
-The host ports `8000`, `8001` and `8443` will be forwarded to the Vagrant box.
+The startup process will install all the dependencies necessary for developing
+(including Postgres, Cassandra and Redis).
+The Kong source code is mounted at
+`/kong`.
+The host ports `8000`, `8001` and `8443` will be forwarded to the
+Vagrant box.

 ### Environment Variables

-You can alter the behavior of the provision step by setting the following environment variables:
+You can alter the behavior of the provision step by setting the following
+environment variables:

 | name            | description                                                               | default   |
 | --------------- | ------------------------------------------------------------------------- | --------- |